kri77/github-pages/_posts/2025-07-03-From-Prompt-To-Pins.md

 title: "From Prompts to pins"
 date: 2025-07-03
 ---
-## Can ChatGPT Talk to My Arduino?
-A Real-World Exploration of Intent Parsing and Hardware Control
+## Can ChatGPT talk to my Arduino?
+A real-world exploration of Intent Parsing and hardware control

 ### Ingress

 In the age of intelligent systems, one question echoes louder among makers and architects alike: *Can an AI assistant meaningfully control real-world hardware?* I set out to explore this through a hands-on experiment—connecting OpenAI's ChatGPT to an Arduino Nano.
-What started as a curious challenge quickly evolved into a structured, agent-based architecture with clean API endpoints, model context parsing, and robust Python orchestration.
+What started as a curious challenge quickly evolved into a structured, agent-based architecture with  API endpoints, model context parsing, and Python orchestration.

 This post shares the journey, the system design, and what I learned along the way.

 ---

-### The Idea: A Conversational Bridge to Embedded Control
+### The Idea: A conversational bridge to embedded control

-In my daytime-job I often explore how emerging technologies can serve real users.
+In my daytime-job I am fortunate to explore how emerging technologies can serve real users.
 This time, my goal was personal and practical: *Use ChatGPT to control an Arduino Nano via natural language.* I wanted to:

 - Issue commands like "turn on the red LED" or "set mood to calm"
 - Use ChatGPT to extract structured intents from natural language